 In order for an injured person to recover damages for the losses he or she suffered in an accident, he or she must show that another party’s negligence directly caused his or her harm.
 Establishing negligence requires the plaintiff to show that the defendant owed the plaintiff a duty of care and breached that duty, resulting in the claimant’s compensable losses.
 In public transportation collisions, the responsible party could be the bus driver, the bus company, or the bus manufacturer.

 All drivers owe everyone on the roads a duty of care, including bus drivers due to their role as a common carrier.
 Bus drivers breach the duty if they fail to obey traffic laws, drive while fatigued or under the influence, or do not maintain the vehicle properly.
-Bus companies could be found liable based on their role as the employer of the driver, as well as on a separate negligence theory if it is determined they failed to provide proper training or hiring techniques, resulting in an unprepared or reckless driver.
+Bus companies could be found liable based on their role as the employer of the driver, as well as on a separate negligence theory if it is determined that the company failed to provide proper training or failed to follow appropriate hiring processes, resulting in an unprepared or reckless driver.
 A skilled local attorney could analyze the circumstances of the bus wreck to identify the exact cause.

 Comparative Negligence in Common Carrier Crashes

-Pennsylvania uses comparative negligence to establish the amount of damages a plaintiff can receive following an accident.42 Pa.S. §7101.
+Pennsylvania follows a comparative negligence system to establish the amount of damages a plaintiff can receive following an accident.
+42 P.S. §7101.
 A judge or jury will decide how much responsibility for the accident lies with each party.

 If a plaintiff is found to be more than 50 percent responsible, he or she will be barred from financial recovery.
 If the fault lies primarily with the defendant, the plaintiff can make a recovery, but the court will reduce the award the claimant receives by the degree of responsibility assigned to the plaintiff.